medwards81/FSND-P4-Design-A-Game/Hangman/README.md

  - **cancel_game**
     - Path: 'game/cancel/{urlsafe_game_key}'
-    - Method: PUT
+    - Method: DELETE
     - Parameters: urlsafe_game_key
-    - Returns: VoidMessage.
+    - Returns: CancelGameForm.
-    - Description: Cancels a game.
+    - Description: Cancels a game, and removes the Game entity.
 Will raise a NotFoundException if the Game does not exist.
 Will raise a BadRequestException if Game has already been completed.

  - **get_high_scores**
     - Path: 'scores'